jchute/parallax/README.md

 CSS

     .yourDiv {
-        background: url(/path/to/image.jpg) no-repeat #000000; /* Only the Background Position is effected by this script */ }
+        background: url(/path/to/image.jpg) center top no-repeat #000000; /* Only the second Background Position (Y) is effected by this script */
+    }

 ### Set image in declaration